Written for the Transgender Community

 For me, it took about six months to fully develop my voice to the point I could use it all day long.
 Then, it took another six months to fully develop loudness and dynamic range.
 But these things did come with practice and patience.
 I imagine that eventually, the other muscles at the top might atrophy if, like me, you just don't use them at all.
 However, for those of you switching back and forth, both will stay in tone and like me, even now after four years, I can still call up the old voice if I have to.
 For me, that's about once a year when I need to demonstrate to a friend that it is possible to do this.

+So, don't push it.
+I'm no medical doctor.
 I can't tell you exactly what's going on physically, nor can I guarantee you won't cause yourself problems.
-I can merely say that for me, I have been using this voice for my whole life with no apparent ill effects other then answering the phone and being called “miss’ or ‘madam’.
+I can merely say that for me, I have been using this voice for over four years with no apparent ill effects.

 Having covered Resonance, and discounted Pitch, its time to move on to the other five steps that can feminize your voice.
-Remember, Resonance creates a FEMALE voice and these other well-known steps are useful in FEMINIZING whatever voice you have.
+Remember, Resonance creates a FEMALE voice, these other well-known steps are useful in FEMINIZING whatever voice you have.

 When I first started using my new female voice, the muscles were only developed enough to create a very monotone sound.
 In fact, it took me six months to get a good Dynamic Range.